Rudra Thandavam (2021 film): Audience reception

-While theatres in Ariyalur and other northern districts saw audiences mainly belonging to the Pattali Makkal Katchi those in Tiruchy attracted significant numbers of Brahmin priests.
-At the parking area, many two-wheelers were seen with stickers of Narendra Modi and BJP flag.
+While theatres in Ariyalur and other northern districts saw audiences mainly belonging to the Pattali Makkal Katchi, those in Tiruchy attracted significant numbers of Brahmin priests.
+At the parking area, many two-wheelers were seen with stickers of Narendra Modi and the BJP flag.
 In support of the film, Hindu Makkal Katchi leader Arjun Sampath and various Hindu organizations offered sweets to the fans who came to the theater in Coimbatore.
 They also raised slogans that Rudra Thandavam should be a success.

 More than 300 Vanniyar youths from the Pattali Makkal Katchi and Vanniyar Sangam marched towards the theater.
 They were dancing on the road to the sound of an drums, which disrupted traffic and caused a commotion.
-Most of the people fled when they saw the police, and the officers arrested 5 of them have registered a case against more than 100 people.
+Most of the people fled when they saw the police, and the officers arrested five of them have registered a case against more than 100 people.

 Arul Rathinam, PMK IT-wing head said "Some recent films have shown one community as victim and other as ruthless villain.
 Some intellectuals and reviewers were glorifying those films showing indifference to the opinion of others.
 So, the youth see Mohan’s film as a consolation to their hurt feelings."